This recipe post has been updated with gluten-free substitutions and a recipe for Mashed Cauliflower.

-A few months ago at one of our favorite restaurants, Paravicini’s Italian Bistro, we ordered the special, which was short ribs, osso buco style—and it was special, indeed—one of the best Italian dinners we have had.
+A while back, at one of our favorite restaurants, Paravicini’s Italian Bistro, we ordered the special—short ribs, osso buco style—and it was one of the best Italian dinners we have had.
 We asked how it was prepared, of course, because my husband suggested I try to make it at home (no pressure, right?!).
 Owner, Franco Pisani, shared that time was the secret, it must be cooked low and slow, 4-6 hours, he said.
 Unfortunately, the exact recipe was not forthcoming.

 Every osso buco recipe I could find suggested only 2-2 1/2 hours, so I decided to wing-it, which isn’t unusual for me, and the adjustments ensued.
 Osso Buco Milanese by Tyler Florence was the basis of inspiration for this recipe, though there were many tweaks and modifications.
-The result was amazing with a mix of bone-in and boneless beef short ribs, a larger variety of vegetables, and yes, a very relaxing 4 1/2 hour cooking time.
+The classic recipe is made with veal shank, but I took a more economical approach with a mix of bone-in and boneless beef short ribs to recreate the magic we experienced at the restaurant.

 Do you ever make a new recipe and feel like you just discovered gold?
-This is one of those recipes.
-Succulent beef and tender vegetables that just melt in your mouth—low and slow delivers braised beef perfection.
-Oh, and any leftovers give you a delicious head start in making Beef and Vegetable Soup.
+This is one of those recipes—succulent beef and tender vegetables gently braised in Marsala, worth every minute of oven time.
+Beef shank can be substituted for the short ribs, if desired, and the recipe includes gluten-free substitutions as well.
+We love Osso Buco-Style Beef Short Ribs served over a bed of Mashed Cauliflower and you’ll find that recipe below too.
+Oh, and if you happen to have leftovers, you’ve got a delicious head start in making Beef and Vegetable Soup.

 Do you love hearing Italian?
 Listen to how to pronounce osso buco here.